dat-ecosystem-archive/anacapa-container/readme.md

 These instructions will allow users to run the Anacapa Toolkit on an OSX or PC.
 The authors note that running Anacapa on a Virtualbox may reduce the speed, and performance of the toolkit.
 We recommend that the user allow the Vagrant Virtualbox at least 10 GB of memory.
 If the vagrant Virtualbox does not have at least 5 GB of free Memory some steps may fail.

-**Instructions**: Follow the instructions above for Linux, but skip Linux Step 1 and complete the following steps before moving on to Linux Step 2 above.

 1. Install Singularity Vagrant Virtualbox Linux

 Follow these instructions (These pages are also backed up in Git files above if links break):